qualtrak/docs-data-connector-api/documentation/source/middleware.rst

 What problem does this solve?
 -----------------------------

 Remove your reliance on Qualtrak to bring changes to your api into production.
-Facilitates a robust approach to supporting mulitple deployments through use of Inversion of Control ``IoC``.
+Facilitates a robust approach to supporting multiple deployments through use of Inversion of Control ``IoC``.

 How does it solve it?
 ---------------------

-To help decouple the Coach product from the recorder by the implementation of RESTful service and Inversion of Control.
+Helps decouple the Coach product from a recorder by the use of RESTful api service in conjuntion with Inversion of Control.

 IoC Container
 ~~~~~~~~~~~~~